AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 - For recording videos with Intel Realsense D435 Camera.
 - File path is local directory
 - File format: .avi
+- Final Test is 4, more speed and more angles.

 ### screenshotCamera.py
 - For capturing screenshots from the camera stream